hurryabit/pukeko/README.md

 ## What is it?

-A (soon to be partially verified) toy compiler based on SPJ's "The Implementation of Functional Programming Languages".
+A toy compiler based on SPJ's "The Implementation of Functional Programming Languages".

 ## What does *pukeko* stand for?